Voice Agent Call Logging: Schema, Taxonomy & Compliance

 Speech-to-Text (STT): Converts audio input to text.
 Generates transcription events with confidence scores, language detection results, and timing data.
 Errors at this layer (misrecognitions, dropped audio) are often the root cause of downstream failures.

 LLM Context and Inference: Processes the transcribed input against conversation history, retrieves relevant context, and generates a response.
-Logs should capture the prompt sent, tokens consumed, latency, and any tool calls invoked.
+Logs should capture the prompt template ID, prompt version, restricted debug pointer, tokens consumed, latency, and any tool calls invoked.
 This is where intent classification, sentiment analysis, and guardrail checks happen.

 Text-to-Speech (TTS): Converts the LLM's response to audio output.
 Generates synthesis events with timing data and voice configuration parameters.
 Latency at this stage directly impacts conversation naturalness.